 No one has ever become poor by giving.” ―Anne Frank

-This Easter will not be easy for me.
+This holiday will not be easy for me.
 It has been three years not speaking to my mother.
 And each year has been just fine celebrating Easter with my husband and son.
 My son has come home from university with friends who couldn’t get back themselves because of the distance with their families.
 The door has been open with us.
 We have also had good friends that come as well, but this year, they are in Florida.

 My son has an important exam coming up after Easter, so it will be a quiet one for us.